2-aminoadipate transaminase

-Thus, the two substrates of this enzyme are L-2-aminoadipate and 2-oxoglutarate, whereas its two products are 2-oxoadipate and L-glutamate.
+The two substrates of this enzyme are L-2-aminoadipic acid and α-Ketoglutaric acid.
+Its products are 2-oxoadipic acid and L-glutamic acid.

 This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-2-aminoadipate:2-oxoglutarate aminotransferase.
 Other names in common use include alpha-aminoadipate aminotransferase, 2-aminoadipate aminotransferase, 2-aminoadipic aminotransferase, glutamic-ketoadipic transaminase, and glutamate-alpha-ketoadipate transaminase.
 This enzyme participates in lysine biosynthesis and lysine degradation.
 It employs one cofactor, pyridoxal phosphate.